• Skip to primary navigation

 focaccia dough being folded over with a pastry scraper.

-focaccia dough being folded a few times to deflate.
+sourdough bread dough being folded a few times to deflate.

 folding dough